iyobo/jollofjs/packages/isvalid/README.md

 Because of breaking API-changes this version is 1.0.0.

 * Opt-in to `null` values using the `allowNull` validator.
+* The object `allowUnknownKeys` validator has been deprecated in favour of the new [`unknownKeys`](#unknownkeys) validator.

-> Version >= 0.2.4 has a bug where `null` is validated sometimes when input is non-required - or required objects.
+> Version >= 0.2.4 has a bug where `null` is sometimes validated even when input is non-required - or with required objects.
 Version 1.0.0 fixes this and introduces the common `allowNull` validator to control the behaviour of `null` values.

 ## In Version 0.3.0